Thursday, June 11, 2015

 The Coup at the Nigerian Senate - A Commonsense Analysis!

 Senator Saraki, aided by the Presidency and PDP, did everything by the book to emerge as the new Senate President.
-So, as events unfold rapidly, unless Senator Saraki willingly step down or is impeached, there is nothing Chief Tinubu or APC can do, legally, of course, to undo his new mandate.
+So, as events unfold rapidly, unless Senator Saraki willingly steps down or is impeached, there is nothing Chief Tinubu or APC can do, legally, of course, to undo his new mandate.

-And given the fact that Nigeria is not a one party state, the members of APC who heeded the alleged call of the President and proceeded to the International Conference Center as instructed, and therefore, sacrificed their constitutional right to be present on the floor of the Senate at the designated time to cast their vote for a candidate of their choice for the office of the Senate President of Nigeria, did so at their own peril.
+And given the fact that Nigeria is not a one-party state, the members of APC who heeded the alleged call of the President and proceeded to the International Conference Center as instructed, and therefore, sacrificed their constitutional right to be present on the floor of the Senate at the designated time to cast their vote for a candidate of their choice for the office of the Senate President of Nigeria, did so at their own peril.
 They did not suffer any redressable harm or injury regarding the decision that was taken (outcome of the vote) in their absence.

-Alex Aidaghese June, 10, 2013
+Alex Aidaghese June 10, 2013

 No comments: